chusan17/yold-system/README.md

 >All of files are stored in this repo except your own datasets and train/test.txt, please download them and put them into same directory.
 <br>

-- `backup`         empty directory where generated weights are stored
+- `backup`         empty directory where generated weights will be stored
 - `obj`            directory for training dataset
 - `test`           directory for test dataset
 - `train.txt`      describe PATH for training images